10 secrets of the Golden Gate Bridge

 6.How long will the paint last?

-For the most part, however, "we're hoping to get 25, 30 years of life out of this paint job," said Bower.
+For the most part, however, "we're hoping to get 25, 30 years of life out of this paint job," said Bauer.

 It depends on which part of the bridge is being painted and how exposed it is to the elements.
-"There are certain parts of the bridge that still have lead paint on them that don't need to be painted yet," said Bower.
+"There are certain parts of the bridge that still have lead paint on them that don't need to be painted yet," said Bauer.
 "The lead paint was a good paint as far as holding up in integrity of the paint."

 7. What's that sound I hear on a foggy day?